 A Missouri Department of Social Services Sunshine Law request is a request for a specific public record that is in existence at the time of the request.
-The Department of Social Services (DSS) is, like other state and local public governmental bodies, subject to Missouri's Open Meetings and Records ("Sunshine") Law.
+The Missouri Department of Social Services is, like other state and local public governmental bodies, subject to Missouri's Open Meetings and Records ("Sunshine") Law.

 Under Missouri’s Sunshine Law and other state laws and regulations (§§ 37.070 and 109.180, RSMo; 13 CSR 5-1.030), it is the policy of the Missouri Department of Social Services to carry out its mission with full transparency to the public unless otherwise required by law.
 Therefore all records are open to the public unless specifically closed by law.
 State and federal law and regulations determine what the department may provide, and whether any information in the records must be redacted or edited to keep protected information confidential.

 How do I submit a Sunshine Law request?

-All requests for access to, or copying of, public records made to the department under Chapter 610 RSMo MUST be directed to the Custodian of Records, who is also the Communications Director.
+All requests for access to, or copying of, public records made to the Missouri Department of Social Services under Chapter 610 RSMo MUST be directed to the Custodian of Records, who is also the Communications Director.
 Requests can be made in person, by telephone, electronic mail, fax, email, mail, etc. Specifically identify the records you seek with as much detail as possible to help us locate the records.

 Contact information for the Missouri Department of Social Services Custodian of Records: